ercanlab/2021_Breimann_et_al/README.md

 ### 2. Installation of FRAP Matlab analysis

-The analysis script was developed and tested in Matlab R2017b on Mac OS 10.15.7.
+The analysis script was developed and tested in Matlab R2018a on Mac OS 10.15.7.

-The following toolboxes are required:
+The following Matlab toolboxes are required to run “FRAP_analysis.m”:
+* curve_fitting_toolbox
+* image_toolbox

+The following scripts have to be in the same folder as “FRAP_analysis.m”

+* tiffread2.m (by Francois Nedelec)
+* struct2.csv.m (by James Slegers)
+* matVIS.m (by S. Junek)
+* dftregistration.m (by Manuel Guizar-Sicairos, Samuel T. Thurman, and James R. Fienup)
+* timesteps.m
+* timestepsArray.m

 <br />